 Using the Tiffany copper foil technique, Merrideth and Elizabeth combine sea glass and pottery shards with the beauty of traditional stained glass.
 They design around the colors, textures, and shapes of the glass, letting the sea glass itself speak to them.
 They often find inspiration for an entire panel from one tiny piece.

-Gary and Rhonda are from Bristol, RI and have collected sea glass for decades.
+Gary is from Bristol, RI and have collected sea glass for decades.
 In addition to their creations they maintain a popular website for collectors at www.seaglassjournal.com.
 They sell jewelry, T-shirts and other creations along with a display of rare sea glass, shipwrecked bottles, and other beachcombed oddities.